Concept

 Spiritual perception — the inner senses awakening

-Aisthesis in its ordinary Greek meaning refers to sense perception — seeing, hearing, touching.
-In the Philokalia, it is extended to describe an analogous capacity for spiritual perception: the direct awareness of divine realities that develops as the nous is purified.
+Ordinary aisthesis is sense perception — seeing, hearing, touching.
+In the Philokalia, it names something analogous: the direct awareness of divine realities that develops as the nous is purified.

 Diadochos of Photiki is the key teacher on this concept.
-He describes spiritual aisthesis as a genuine faculty — not imagination, not metaphor, but an actual capacity for perceiving what the physical senses cannot.
+He describes spiritual aisthesis not as metaphor or imagination but as a genuine faculty — an actual capacity for perceiving what the physical senses cannot reach.
 This faculty, he teaches, is restored through baptism and uncovered through the healing of the passions.
 The practical work of watchfulness and prayer gradually opens the spiritual senses to what was always there but imperceptible beneath the noise of the unchecked inner life.

 Key Figures